Doc Snow is a life-long musician who loves to record his own compositions. Here's how to bring audio into your computer inexpensively.

-(Note that this means you will be limited to recording mono channels, since there is only one input channel available via the jack.
+Note: This means you will be limited to recording mono channels, since there is only one input channel available via the jack.
 If you want to record in stereo, you’ll need to go the USB adapter route.
 For me that was not a problem, as I almost never have occasion to record in stereo.
-On the other hand, this direct audio connection guarantees zero latency due at the hardware level.)
+On the other hand, this direct audio connection guarantees zero latency due at the hardware level.

-I was able to build my breakout box in an afternoon--perhaps about 4 hours, being very careful at every step.
-You need basic wiring skills--the ability to strip and solder wire, and the ability to read a simple wiring diagram--and tools to match: wire cutter and stripper, probably a small Phillips screwdriver for disassembly purposes, and a soldering iron with solder and desoldering braid (or the equivalent).
-You’ll also need electrical tape and/or shrink tube to insulate connections.
-A multimeter will also be extremely useful in checking terminals and solder joints, and a TRS extension cable will be a very handy accessory to it.
+I was able to build my breakout box in an afternoon—perhaps about four hours, being very careful at every step.
+You need basic wiring skills—the ability to strip and solder wire, and the ability to read a simple wiring diagram—and tools to match:

 “Boggle” game controller